MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

   - ms.teamsadmincenter.callqueues.overview"
   - Phone System
     - seo-marvel-apr2020
-description: Learn how to set up call queues for large organizations in Microsoft Teams, which provides a greeting message, hold music, call redirecting, and other features.
+description: Learn how to set up call queues in Microsoft Teams, which provides a greeting message, hold music, call redirecting, and other features.
 ---

 # Create a call queue

 Call queues provide a method of routing callers to people in your organization who can help with a particular issue or question.
-Calls are distributed one at a time to the people in the queue (who are known as *agents*).
+Calls are distributed one at a time to the people in the queue, who are known as *agents*.

 Call queues provide: